SoftwareAG/c8y-docs/content/web/how-to-bundle/update-to-an-newer-version.md

 A platform update doesn't update the UI version, however a UI running against a newer backend always keeps working as all APIs are backwards compatible.
 That's why an update makes mostly sense if a newer feature of the UI or the Web SDK needs to be used.
 Therefore, a new application needs to be built and deployed to the platform.
-This guide will describe best practices to do so.
+This recipe will describe best practices to do so.

 ### Preparation

 We recommend you to use a Source Control System to backup the data and to get better diffing of the code.
 If you are not using an SCM yet, see below for an introduction on how to use [git](https://git-scm.com) to store your changes.
-If you are already using an SCM or you don't want to use any, you can jump to the next chapter.
+If you are already using an SCM or you don't want to use any, you can jump to the next section.
-If you decide not to use an SCM, please backup your application before running the update).
+If you decide not to use an SCM, backup your application before running the update.

 Ensure that you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your system.
 Then open a terminal and run the following commands: